oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 ## Threading
 Julia has full support for threading now.
 Not just the limited `@threads for` loops, but full GoLang style threads.
-They are tightly integrated with the existing Task/Coroutine system.
+They are tightly integrated with the existing Async/Task/Coroutine system.
-In effect threading works by unsetting the sticky flag on a task, so that it is allowed to run on any thread.
+In effect threading works by unsetting the sticky flag on a Task, so that it is allowed to run on any thread.
 This is normally done via the `Threads.@spawn` macro, rather than the `@async` macro.

 Interestingly, the `@threads for` macro still remains, and doesn't actually use much of the new machinery.
 It still uses the old way which is a bit tigher if the loop durations are almost identical.